Enterprise SSO (SAML / OIDC)

 Enabling Enterprise SSO in Your Project

-To enable Enterprise SSO for your PropelAuth project, navigate to the Enterprise SSO / SCIM page in your PropelAuth dashboard.
+Enable Enterprise SSO for your PropelAuth project by navigating to the Enterprise SSO / SCIM page in your PropelAuth dashboard.
+This will add the option to login via Enterprise SSO to your login page.

 Enabling Enterprise SSO For Organizations